ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/indexes/boosting.dotnet.markdown

 {PANEL: Assign a boost factor to the index-entry}

-Applying a boost value to the whole index-entry allows you to prioritize matching documents by content from the document.
+Applying a boost value to the whole index-entry allows prioritization of matching documents by content from the document.

 ---